 The Cryo-EM Swedish National Facility offers access to state-of-the-art equipment and expertise in single particle cryo-EM and cryo-tomography (cryo-ET).
 The Facility has two nodes: at SciLifeLab in Stockholm and at Umeå University.
 Our aim is to provide:

-Call for single particle Cryo-EM proposals
+Call for single particle Cryo-EM and Cryo-ET proposals

 Applications are now being accepted.
-Deadline January 1, 2018.
+Deadline April 1, 2018.